 HMAC\SHA-1 is the algorithm specified in [RFC 2104] using SHA-1 [FIPS 180-2] as the underlying algorithm.
-The key value to use for the HMAC function is the user password, P\UA, directly mapped to its binary equivalent.
+The key value to use for the HMAC function is the concatenation of the username and password, UA + P\UA, directly mapped to its binary equivalent.
 Similar, the value PE\UA should be mapped to its ASCII equivalent before transmitting it to the device.